vsRevaL/c-sharp/proCS8withDotNetCore3/ASP.NET/Intro.md

 | `ViewDataTempDataViewBag` | Provide data to the view through the ViewDataDictionary, TempDataDictionary, and dynamic ViewBag transport.
 | `View` | Returns a ViewResult (derived from ActionResult) as the HTTP response.
 Defaults to view of the same name is the action method, with the option of specifying a specific view.
 All options allow specifying a ViewModel that is strongly typed and sent to the View. (?????)
 | `PartialView` | Returns a PartialViewResult to the response pipeline.
-| `ViewComponenet` | Returns a ViewComponentResult to the response pipeline.
+| `ViewComponent` | Returns a ViewComponentResult to the response pipeline.
 | `Json` | Returns a JsonResult containing an object serialized as JSON as the response.
 | `OnActionExecuting` | Executes before an action method executes.
 | `OnActionExecutionAsync` | Async version of OnActionExecuting.